ConstructionPlacements

 Q1: What are composite materials and how are they used in construction?

-A1: Composite materials combine two or more materials with different properties to create a new material with enhanced characteristics.
-In construction, they are used for applications such as structural components, cladding, roofing, and insulation, providing benefits like high strength-to-weight ratios, durability, and design flexibility.
+Answer: Composite materials combine two or more constituent materials with different properties to create a new material with enhanced characteristics.
+The matrix material (polymer, metal, or ceramic) binds reinforcement fibers (glass, carbon, or aramid) together.
+In construction, composites are used for structural reinforcement (FRP rebar and wraps), architectural facades and cladding, bridge decks and walkways, lightweight roofing systems, cooling towers, window profiles, and rehabilitation of deteriorated structures.
+They offer high strength-to-weight ratios, corrosion resistance, and design flexibility.

 Q2: What are the advantages of using composite materials in construction?